top of page

 • Olfactory Nerve and Brain:

-These receptors send signals to the brain via the olfactory nerve, which then transmits the information to the limbic system, a region of the brain associated with emotions, memory, and subconscious behaviors.
+These receptors send signals to the brain via the olfactory nerve, which then transmits the information to the limbic system, a region of the brain associated with emotions, memory, and subconscious behaviours.

 • Limbic System and Response:

-The limbic system, including the amygdala (emotional center), processes these signals, leading to emotional and physiological responses.
+The limbic system, including the amygdala (emotional centre), processes these signals, leading to emotional and physiological responses.

 • Potential Benefits: